 As time marched on and the questions, requests, and emails continued to pour in, MoneySavingMom.com was born!
 It’s been quite the adventure and has far exceeded my wildest imaginations thanks to the many wonderful readers who have spread the word.
 In less than a year, it quickly became one of the highest-trafficked personal finance blogs on the web.
 And it just kept on growing!

 Thanks in part to the revenue earned from advertising and affiliate sales on MoneySavingMom — and the fact that we stayed out of debt during law school! — we were able to save up enough to pay 100% down for our first home near the end of 2009.
-We’ve now committed to give 100% of the proceeds from private ad sales to Compassion International and Show Hope.
+We’re committed to giving a percentage of all proceeds from MoneySavingMom.com to life-impacting ministries.

 I’m Not Doing This Alone

-Liz is my speaking manager and travel assistant.
-She oversees all the details related to speaking events — from negotiating contracts, booking my travel arrangements, to coordinating my itineraries.
-Then, she travels with me to events and takes care of all the behind-the-scenes details so I can focus on speaking and interacting with attendees.
+- Liz Corson is my road manager.
+She handles all of the details related to my travel and the logistics of events.
+She travels with me to events and takes care of all the behind-the-scenes details so I can focus on speaking and interacting with attendees.
 I’m so very thankful for all the brain space and time she frees up for me!

-- Joy from Five J’s handles all the technical and graphic design work.
-This blog would not be anywhere near what it is without Joy’s creativity.
+- Joy and Jeff from Five J’s handle all the technical and graphic design work here at MoneySavingMom.com.
+This blog would not be anywhere near what it is without Joy’s creativity and Jeff’s amazing graphic design skills and their day-to-day help with blog details!

 - Andrea from AndreaDekker.com simplifies and organizes my life by coordinating, editing, and scheduling all the guest posts, helping with social media, and various other odds and ends.

-- Amy from Amy’s Finer Things coordinates and organizes all of our giveaways, and she answers and prioritizes emails for me.
+- Amy from Amy’s Finer Things coordinates and organizes all of our giveaways, and she does an amazing job of answering and prioritizing emails for me.

-- Gretchen (my sister) takes care of all the many details related to running the store deals section of this site, shares some of her shopping trips on the blog, and also formats the drugstore, Walmart, Target, and dollar store deals posted on MoneySavingMom.com each week.
+- Gretchen (my sister) does a fantastic job of taking care of all the many details related to running the store deals section of this site, shares some of her shopping trips on the blog, and also formats the drugstore, Walmart, Target, and dollar store deals posted on MoneySavingMom.com each week.

-- Brigette (my sister) writes regular recipe posts that are simple, delicious, and of course, frugal!
+- Brigette (my sister) inspires us all by sharing about her family’s weekly shopping trips and menu plans, as well as sharing recipe posts that are simple, delicious, and of course, frugal!

-In addition, I am indebted to my husband who is my biggest cheerleader, best friend, sounding board, and ever willing listening ear.
+In addition, I am indebted to my husband, Jesse.
+He is my biggest cheerleader, best friend, sounding board, and ever willing listening ear.
+Jesse handles all the financial and legal aspects of running MoneySavingMom.com, as well as overseeing special projects and helping with product development and product launches.

 Who knows what the future holds?
 One thing I do know is that any success is thanks to the Lord, to my parents, to my wonderful husband, and to the loyal readers who constantly push and stretch me to be a better home economist myself.